soulstenance/spgu/README.md

 **1.0** - TBA
 - Added more colors and polish
+- Various other tweaks and improvements
+- Fixed issue #3

 **0.1.1** - Feb 28, 2024
 - Added an error code when entering invalid input